12 Days of Christmas - Christmas Putz Houses for Your Christmas Decor

 Just run a bead of glue along the bottom of the house and adhere to the base.
 These houses are small so they stick pretty easily to your cardboard base.

-Time to Decorate Your Little Christmas Putz house
+10. Decorate Your Little Christmas Putz House No. 1

 Now you get to use your imagination and decorate the little house however you want.
 I just added a bottlebrush tree with a little bird on top and a Tim Holtz deer.
 Also I decorated the roof with Snow-tex sprinkled with just a bit of Rock Candy dry glitter.